ellenrapps/Woobu-Autonomous-Drone/README.md

 Extra: Soldering the early prototype of Woobu Autonomous Drone video link: https://www.youtube.com/watch?v=KjzJ14H1hpw

 N.B.
-Some changes to the hardware setup have been made since this video was taken.
+Some changes to the hardware setup have been made since the soldering video was taken.

 Support my work via Bitcoin donation: